3.2. Pending litigations

 Effective governance of compensation:

-The Company follows prudent compensation practices under the guidance of the BNRC and the Board.
-The BNRC has the oversight for framing, review and implementation of the Company's Compensation Policy on behalf of the Board, and shall work in close coordination with the Board Risk Management Committee for an integrated approach to the formulation of the Compensation Policy where required .The decision relating to the remuneration of the Managing Director and CEO (MD & CEO) , other wholetime Directors and KMPs/SMPs is reviewed and approved by the BNRC and the Board.
+approach to the formulation of the Compensation Policy where required .The decision relating to the remuneration of the Managing Director and CEO (MD & CEO), other wholetime Directors and KMPs/SMPs is reviewed and approved by the BNRC and the Board.
 The BNRC and the Board approves the Key Performance Indicators (KPIs) and the performance threshold for payment of performance bonus, if applicable.
 The BNRC assesses business performance against the KPIs and on various risk parameters as prescribed by IRDAI.
 Based on its assessment, it makes recommendations to the Board regarding compensation for MD & CEO and other wholetime Directors, performance bonus and longterm pay for all eligible employees, including senior management and key management persons.

 Alignment of compensation philosophy with prudent risk taking:

-The Company seeks to achieve a prudent mix of fixed and variable pay, with a higher proportion of variable pay at senior levels.
-For the MD & CEO and other wholetime Directors and KMPs/SMPs, compensation is sought to be aligned to both pre-defined performance objectives of the Company as well as prudent risk parameters.
-In addition,
+The Company seeks to achieve a prudent mix of fixed and performance-linked variable pay, with a higher proportion of variable pay at senior levels.
+For the MD & CEO and other wholetime Directors and KMPs/SMPs, compensation is sought to be aligned to the pre-defined performance objectives of the Company.
+In addition, the Company has an Employees Stock Option Scheme and an Employee Stock Unit Scheme aimed at enabling employees to participate in the long-term growth and financial success of the Company through stock option grants/stock unit grants that vest over a period of time.

 Whether the Remuneration Committee reviewed the firm’s remuneration policy during the past year, and if so, an overview of any changes that were made:

-The BNRC reviewed the Company's Compensation Policy at its meetings held on April 20, 2023, July 15, 2023 and October 14, 2023 respectively.
+The BNRC reviewed the Company's Compensation Policy at its meetings held on April 23, 2024 and July 22, 2024 respectively.

-• Insurance Regulatory and Development Authority of India(IRDAI)hadreleased'GuidelinesonRemuneration of Directors and Key Management Persons of Insurers' (‘Compensation Guidelines') on June 30, 2023, with the objective of promoting the alignment of remuneration policies with the long-term interest of insurers to avoid excessive risk taking, thereby promoting sound overall governance of insurers and fair treatment of customers.
-These guidelines are applicable for remuneration payable to whole-time Directors (WTDs), Key Management Persons (KMPs) and Senior Management Persons (SMPs) of private insurers from Financial Year 2023-24.
+• Insurance Regulatory and Development Authority of India (IRDAI) had released 'Master Circular on Corporate Governance for Insurers, 2024 on May 22, 2024 with the objective of promoting the alignment of remuneration policies with the long-term interest of insurers to avoid excessive risk taking, thereby promoting sound overall governance of insurers and fair treatment of customers.
+These guidelines are applicable for remuneration payable to wholetime Directors (WTDs), Key Management Persons (KMPs) and Senior Management Persons (SMPs) of private insurers from Financial Year 2024-25.

-The revised compensation policy was approved by the BNRC and the Board at its meetings held on July 15, 2023 and July 18, 2023 respectively.
+The revised compensation policy was approved by the BNRC at its meetings held on April 23, 2024 and July 22, 2024 and the Board at its meetings held on April 23, 2024 and July 23, 2024 respectively.

-Description of the ways in which current and future risks are taken into account in the remuneration processes.
+Description of the ways in which current and future

 • The Company follows prudent compensation practices under the guidance of the Board and the Board Nominations & Remuneration Committee (BNRC).
 The Company's approach to compensation is based on the ethos of meritocracy and fairness within the framework of prudent risk management.
 The performance rating assigned to employees is based on an assessment of performance delivered against a set of defined performance objectives.
-These objectives are balanced in nature and comprise a holistic mix of financial, customer, people, process, quality, compliance objectives and/ or any other parameters as may be deemed fit.
+These objectives are balanced in nature and comprise a holistic mix of financial, customer, people, process, quality, compliance objectives and/or any other parameters as may be deemed fit

-• For the MD & CEO and other wholetime Directors and KMPs/SMPs, the quantum of bonus does not exceed a certain percentage (as stipulated in the Compensation Policy) of total fixed pay in a year; a minimum of 50% (as stipulated in the Compensation Policy) will be under deferment.
-If the bonus amount is under ' 25 lakhs, the deferment shall not be applicable.
+• For the MD & CEO, other wholetime Directors and KMPs/SMPs, the quantum of variable pay does not exceed 300% as stipulated in the Compensation Policy) of total fixed pay in a year; a minimum of 50% of the variable pay (as stipulated in the Compensation Policy) will be under deferment.
+If the bonus amount is under ' 25 lacs, the deferment shall not be applicable.
 The deferral period would be spread over a minimum period of three years (deferment period).
 The frequency of vesting will be on annual basis and the first vesting shall not be before one year from the commencement of deferral period.
-The vesting shall be no faster than a prorata basis.
+The vesting shall be no faster than a pro rata basis.
 Additionally, vesting will not be more frequent than on a yearly basis.

 Description of the ways in which the Company seeks to link performance during a performance measurement period with levels of remuneration.